soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 An ideal lower reference point should account for biases in gaze behavior present in the dataset of images, but should not account for any individual image's contents.
 This will allow us to see what information the gaze prediction model can inference from an image directly, beyond any general assumptions the model might make based on previous experience with the dataset or class of images.

 For datasets exceeding a certain sample size, an adequate lower reference point can be computed by collecting all fixation points for the entire dataset of interest at once and regularizing similar to the real map.
 The process will produce an average of all fixations across all images in the dataset.
-In gaze prediction research, this is usually referred to as the "center bias", due to the prevalent tendency of most human subjects (and therefore datasets of human gaze behavior) to fixate towards the center of an image.
+In gaze prediction research, this is usually referred to as the "center bias," due to the prevalent tendency of most human subjects (and therefore datasets of human gaze behavior) to fixate towards the center of an image.
 The center bias will account for dataset-wide biases, and as the number of images in the dataset increases, the weight of any individual image's fixations will trend towards zero.
 This fulfills our requirements for a lower reference point.
 As an example from our dataset, the center bias is shown in Figure 2.

-Using metrics for comparison compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba and Frédo Durand @saliency-metrics, we can measure the accuracy of a model's predictions.
-Each metric is categorized as either "location-based" or "distribution-based", meaning they either compute a score between a saliency map and fixation points, or between two saliency maps, respectively.
+Using metrics for comparison compiled by Zoya Bylinskii, Tilke Judd, Aude Olivia, Antonio Torralba, and Frédo Durand @saliency-metrics, we can measure the accuracy of a model's predictions.
+Each metric is categorized as either "location-based" or "distribution-based," meaning they either compute a score between a saliency map and fixation points, or between two saliency maps, respectively.
 We evaluate the qualities and usefulness of each metric for our study in the "Method" section.

 Using these metrics, along with the real map and center bias, we can conclude a decrease in accuracy of a model's predictions when the normalized score (between the range of the real map and center bias) of the prediction falls.